mdfranz/cheetsheetz/dataops.md

 - [Waimak](https://github.com/CoxAutomotiveDataSolutions/waimak) - an open-source framework that makes it easier to create complex data flows in Apache Spark

 ## Data Versioning & Validation
 - [Great Expectations](https://github.com/great-expectations/great_expectations) -  helps teams save time and promote analytic integrity by offering a unique approach to automated testing: pipeline tests.
 Pipeline tests are applied to data (instead of code) and at batch time (instead of compile or deploy time).
-Pipeline tests are like unit tests for datasets: they help you guard against upstream data changes and monitor data quality.
+Pipeline tests are like unit tests for datasets: they help you guard against upstream data changes and monitor data quality and https://greatexpectations.io/
 - [DVC](https://dvc.org/) - is built to make ML models shareable and reproducible.
 It is designed to handle large files, data sets, machine learning models, and metrics as well as code.

 # Vendors